sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/02-upgrading-data-in-development.markdown

 +$$$

-**Note**:  The `service.properties` file's property `build.auto.upgrade` in Liferay Portal 6.x portlets that use Service Builder applies Liferay Service schema changes on rebuilding the services and redeploying the portlets.
+**Note**:  The `build.auto.upgrade` property in `service.properties` for Liferay Portal 6.x Service Builder portlets applies Liferay Service schema changes on rebuilding the services and redeploying the portlets.

 Liferay Digital Enterprise 7.0 SP5 and Liferay CE Portal 7.0.4 GA5 reintroduces
 this feature as this tutorial describes.

+The per portlet property `build.auto.upgrade` has been deprecated in favor of a new global property `schema.module.build.auto.upgrade`.

 $$$

 Setting global property `schema.module.build.auto.upgrade` in `[Liferay_Home]/portal-developer.properties` to `true` applies the module's schema changes with every module build version increment.
+The build number can be found in the `service.properties` file.
 The feature executes schema changes without massaging existing data.
 It leaves data empty for columns you create, drops data from columns you delete or rename, and orphans data from tables you delete or rename.

 Although Build Auto Upgrade updates databases quickly and automatically, it doesn't guarantee proper data upgrade--that's for you to implement via